 - 3 Pink Lady apples, peeled and cubed into 1 inch pieces

-- 2 tablespoons of butter, melted (or ghee, or vegan butter)
+- 2 tablespoons of vegan butter, melted (or ghee or butter for non-vegan)

 - 2 tablespoons organic brown sugar